-Afghanistan FETP (AFETP) is an Intermediate, one-year national training program established with support of the Centers for Disease Control and Prevention (CDC) and the Eastern Mediterranean Public Health Network (GHD/EMPHNET) at the beginning of 2019.
-Previously, 16 health professionals were trained, including 3 by Pakistan FELTP and 13 by Afghan Tajik FETP (one veterinarian).
-The AFETP is currently functional and accommodated in Afghanistan National Public Health Institute (ANPHI) which is a General Directorate under the organization of Ministry of Public Health (MoPH) in Afghanistan.
-It was established to build the capacity of MoPH to detect, investigate and respond to infectious diseases as well as to support the design and implementation of epidemiological projects.
-The program is supervised by a steering committee consisting of experts and authorities from the MoPH.
+The Afghanistan FETP (AFETP) is an intermediate-level, one-year national training program that was established in late 2018 and officially launched its first cohort in the beginning of 2019 with support from the Centers for Disease Control and Prevention (CDC Atlanta) and Global Health Development and the Eastern Mediterranean Public Health Network (GHD/EMPHNET).
+Prior to its establishment, 16 health professionals from Afghanistan were FETP-trained, including three by the Pakistan FELTP and 13 by the formerly active Afghan-Tajik FETP (including one veterinarian).
+The AFETP is functional and accommodated within the Afghanistan National Public Health Institute (ANPHI), which is a General Directorate under the structure of the Ministry of Public Health (MoPH).
+The main purpose of the program is to build the capacity of MoPH health professionals to detect, investigate and respond to infectious diseases and public health emergencies and to support the design and implementation of epidemiological projects.
+The program is led by a steering committee consisting of experts and authorities from the MoPH.

 Before the launch of the first cohort, a mentors’ workshop was conducted in Amman, Jordan in January 2019 through coordination with CDC and GHD/EMPHNET.
 Later, a second mentors’ workshop was conducted within country and 15 mentors were trained.
 Both workshops were very instrumental to supporting the program technically.
 In February 2019, a screening workshop was conducted in Kabul, Afghanistan, in which 30 out of 41 volunteers were selected as residents of the first cohort by a steering committee and stakeholders.
 They have completed all five workshops, fieldwork, and a group project thus far.
 The first cohort launched in February 2019 and 30 health workers graduated in February 2020.